MuhammadKhizar7/nuxt-motion-block/docs/content/2.components/magnetic.md

 ---
 title: Magnetic
-description: Magnetic effect that attracts elements to cursor proximity.
+description: Component that creates a magnetic effect, attracting elements toward the cursor.
 navigation:
   icon: i-lucide-magnet
 ---

 # Magnetic

-The Magnetic component creates a magnetic effect that attracts elements to cursor proximity.
-It's perfect for creating interactive buttons and cards that respond to mouse movement.
+The Magnetic component creates a magnetic effect, attracting elements toward the cursor.
+It's perfect for creating interactive buttons and elements that respond to cursor proximity with smooth, physics-based animations.

 ## Usage